AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/chases/chase-playback.md

-When you fire a chase or a cue list, the wheels and <Keys.HardKey>Stop</Keys.HardKey>/<Keys.HardKey>Go</Keys.HardKey> buttons are automatically allocated to control the playback - this is called <strong>connecting</strong> the playback.
+When you fire a chase or a cue list, the wheels and <Keys.HardKey>Stop</Keys.HardKey>/<Keys.HardKey>Go</Keys.HardKey> buttons are automatically allocated to control the playback - this is called **connecting** the playback.
 For a chase, the wheels control Speed and Crossfade.
 If you have more than one playback running, you can choose which one is connected to the controls using the <Keys.HardKey>Connect/Cue</Keys.HardKey> button (this button may also be labelled <Keys.HardKey>Connect</Keys.HardKey> or <Keys.HardKey>Cue</Keys.HardKey> depending on the console).

 -   Connect a different playback to the controls by pressing <Keys.HardKey>Connect/Cue</Keys.HardKey>